The Odyssey (2026 film): Development and writing

+Casting

+By October 2024, Matt Damon was in talks to star after collaborating with Nolan on Oppenheimer and Interstellar (2014).
+Damon was confirmed to star later in October when Tom Holland was cast.
+Previous Nolan collaborators Anne Hathaway—who starred in The Dark Knight Rises (2012) and Interstellar—and Robert Pattinson, who starred in Tenet (2020), joined the cast in November, alongside Zendaya, Lupita Nyong'o, and Charlize Theron.
+Damon, Holland, Hathaway, and Pattinson were all set for lead roles, with Nyong'o and Zendaya having supporting roles.
+Pattinson was the only actor who requested to read the script before signing on.

 Further casting took place throughout early 2025, with prior Nolan collaborators Benny Safdie, Elliot Page, Himesh Patel, Bill Irwin, Josh Stewart, Anthony Molinari, and James Remar joining.
-Additional actors cast alongside them were Jon Bernthal, John Leguizamo, Samantha Morton, Jesse Garcia, Will Yun Lee, Rafi Gavron, Shiloh Fernandez, Mia Goth, Corey Hawkins, Nick E. Tarabay, Jimmy Gonzales, Maurice Compte, Michael Vlamis, Iddo Goldberg, Ryan Hurst, and Jovan Adepo.
+Patel was quietly offered his part in December 2024.
+Additional actors cast alongside them were Jon Bernthal, John Leguizamo, Samantha Morton, Jesse Garcia, Will Yun Lee, Rafi Gavron, Shiloh Fernandez, Mia Goth, Corey Hawkins, Nick E. Tarabay, Jimmy Gonzales, Maurice Compte, Michael Vlamis, Iddo Goldberg, Ryan Hurst, Jovan Adepo, and Sean Avery.
 Cosmo Jarvis had also been cast, but dropped out shortly before filming began due to a scheduling conflict and was subsequently replaced by Logan Marshall-Green.
-Skeet Ulrich said he unsuccessfully read for a role in the film in early February alongside two other actors.
+Marshall-Green initially self-taped in December, and was offered a callback in January which he declined; two months later, he was offered the role when Jarvis dropped out.
+Skeet Ulrich said he unsuccessfully read for a role in early February alongside two other actors.

 Universal confirmed that Damon was portraying Odysseus in the middle of February, ahead of the start of filming later that month.
 This came after some rumors had circulated that Holland could be playing the role; Holland was later confirmed to be portraying Odysseus's son, Telemachus.
+To prepare for his role, Damon underwent an extensive training regimen and a strict diet to become "lean but strong", which included no longer consuming gluten and reducing his weight to 167 lb.
+He also grew a full beard for a year, after Nolan declined to use artificial facial hair because he wanted to capture "the physicality of real hair".